 - Keep glass tables or coffee tables away from where children play.

-- Fit smoke alarms and check them regularly (e.g. at the start and end of daylight saving).
+- Fit smoke alarms and check them regularly (for example, at the start and end of daylight saving).

 - Fit covers over power points.

-- Fence pools and hot tubs or spa pools.
+- Fence pools and/or ensure hot tubs or spa pools are covered and locked.

 - Keep heaters at least one metre away from bedding, clothes, curtains, rugs and furniture.

-- Always keep young children away from heaters and fires and never leave them unsupervised in a room where a heater or fire is on.
+- Always keep young children away from heaters and fires and never leave children unsupervised in a room where a heater or fire is on.

 Buying safe products